sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 #### Mon 1/24  What is the data of literary studies?

+- Short excerpt from Edith Rickert, *New Methods for the Study of Literature* (1927) [Canvas PDF](https://princeton.instructure.com/courses/6331/files/1189436?module_item_id=246937)

 #### Wed 1/26: Histories of Literary Studies
 - Read: Virginia Woolf, *A Room of One’s One** (1929) [111 pgs]
+- Optional reading: James F. English and Ted Underwood, “Shifting Scales: Between Literature and Social Science,” *Modern Language Quarterly* 77, no. 3 (September 1, 2016): 277–95.
+[Canvas PDF]
+- Optional reading: Antoinette Burton, “Archive Stories: Gender in the Making of Imperial and Colonial Histories,” in *Gender and Empire, ed.
+Philippa Levine* (2004) [Canvas PDF]

 ## Week 2: Sociology of Forms

 #### Mon 1/31
-- Read: Bourdieu, from *The Rules of Art: Genesis and Structure of the Literary Field* (read the synopsis of Sentimental Education first) (1994)
+- Read: Bourdieu, "Appendix 1", "The Market for Symbolic Goods,"*The Rules of Art: Genesis and Structure of the Literary Field* (read the synopsis of Sentimental Education first) (1994) [[Canvas PDF - please only read required sections]](https://princeton.instructure.com/courses/6331/files/1189280?module_item_id=246939)
-- Read: Raymond Williams, “Literature,” “Traditions, Institutions, and Formations,” “Structures of Feeling,” “The Sociology of Culture,” “Forms,” from *Marxism and Literature*  (1977)
+- Read: Raymond Williams, “Literature,” “Traditions, Institutions, and Formations,” “Structures of Feeling,” “The Sociology of Culture,” “Forms,” from *Marxism and Literature*  (1977) [[Canvas PDF]](https://princeton.instructure.com/courses/6331/files/1189292?module_item_id=246938)

 #### Wed 2/2

+- Read: Ted Underwood, Preface and “Do We Understand the Outlines of Literary History,” *Distant Horizons: Digital Evidence and Literary Change* (2019) [Canvas PDF]
 - Practicum: Getting set up with computational analysis
-- Read: Ted Underwood, “Do We Understand the Outlines of Literary History” (2019)

 ## Week 3: Authors and the Literary Field

 #### Mon 2/7
 - Jane Austen, *Northanger Abbey* ([1803]; 1818)
-- Austen fiction through title pages
+- Browse: facsimiles of Austen novel title pages [Canvas folder]
-- Deidre Lynch, excerpts from “At Home with Austen” [on the Austen industry]
+- Deidre Lynch, excerpts from “At Home with Austen” [on the Austen industry] [Canvas PDF]

 #### Wed 2/9
-- Read: Gaye Tuchman, selections from *Edging Women Out: Victorian Novelists, Publishers and Social Change**; Appendices A, B, C
+- Read: Gaye Tuchman, "Gender Segregation and the Politics of Culture," and Appendices A, B, C from *Edging Women Out: Victorian Novelists, Publishers and Social Change* (1988) [Canvas PDF]
--  Optional: J. F. Burrows, Introduction and “A Set of Pronouns,” Computation Into Criticism: A Study of Jane Austen's Novels and an Experiment in Method (1987)
+-  Optional reading: J. F. Burrows, Introduction and “A Set of Pronouns,” *Computation Into Criticism: A Study of Jane Austen's Novels and an Experiment in Method* (1987) [Canvas PDF]
--  Optional: Marilyn Butler, “Jane Austen’s Word Process,” London Review of Books, June 25, 1987 [review of Burrows’ book]
+-  Optional reading: Marilyn Butler, “Jane Austen’s Word Process,” *London Review of Books*, June 25, 1987 [review of Burrows’ book] [Canvas PDF]
 - Practicum: Counting and descriptive statistics

 ## Week 4: Readers, Reception

 #### Mon 2/14
-- Wilkie Collins, “The Unknown Public” Household Words (1858)
+- Read: Wilkie Collins, “The Unknown Public” Household Words (1858) [Canvas PDF]
-- Q.D.
-Leavis, *Fiction and the Reading Public* (1939)
+- Read: Q.D.
+Leavis, Preface, Introduction, and Chapter 2 from *Fiction and the Reading Public* (1939) [Canvas PDF]
-- Jonathan Rose, *The Intellectual Life of the British Working Class* (2001), selections: “A History of Audiences,” “Welsh Miner’s Libraries,” and “A Mongrel Library”
+- Optional reading: Jonathan Rose, three short chapters: “A History of Audiences,” “Welsh Miner’s Libraries,” and “A Mongrel Library”*The Intellectual Life of the British Working Class* (2001)  [Canvas PDF]

 #### Wed 2/16
-- Caroline Bressey, “Black Victorians and Anti-Caste: Mapping the Geographies of ‘Missing’ Readers,” in Media and Print Culture Consumption in *Nineteenth-Century Britain: The Victorian Reading Experience*, ed.
+- Read: Caroline Bressey, “Black Victorians and Anti-Caste: Mapping the Geographies of ‘Missing’ Readers,” in *Media and Print Culture Consumption in Nineteenth-Century Britain: The Victorian Reading Experience*, ed.
 Paul Raphael Rooney and Anna Gasperini, (2016),pp 75–92.
+[Canvas PDF]
 - Research Exercise: HathiTrust, Dickens Journals Online (Browse full issue of Household words from 1858); Wellesley Index of Victorian Periodicals
 - Practicum: Working with bibliographic data